sutonggf/sutong.github.io/_pages/about.md

 ---

 I am an associate research fellow faculty at Nanjing University (School of Engineering Management).  <br />
-I got a doctorate degree in management from Xiamen University and a bachelor's degree in management from the China University of Geosciences (Wuhan).  <br />
+I got a doctorate degree in management from Xiamen University, under the Professor [Boqiang Lin](bqlin@xmu.edu.cn).
+I got a bachelor's degree in management from the China University of Geosciences (Wuhan), under the Professor Jing Yu.  <br />
 Welcome any friendly communication and cooperation of scholars. <br />

 Research Area